 We maintain an archive of old committee agendas and reports, predominantly based on PDF documents that may not meet accessibility guidelines.
 We also maintain an archive of committee audio files that are not accompanied by a transcription.
-We do not plan to update these elements as they are exempt.
+We do not plan to update these elements where they were created or edited before 23rd September 2019 as they are exempt.

-Live committee audio streams are not captioned.
+Live committee audio and video streams are not captioned.
 (This fails WCAG 2.1 success criterion 1.2.4 Captions (Live)).
-We do not plan to add captions to the live audio stream as this is exempt.
+We do not plan to add captions to the live audio or video stream as this is exempt.

 We serve both static and dynamic maps within some of our pages and via our Address Checker application.
 As presented, this functionality is exempt.